Frequently Asked Questions

 Pitt-Recognized Programs: approved programs from other organizations.
 Pay your host organization directly.
 Grades do not factor into your GPA.

-Application deadlines for the 2020-2021 academic year may vary more than normal due to the pandemic.
-Generally, you can expect programs to follow the timeframes below but you'll want to check each program's page to verify the deadline.
+Application deadlines for the academic year may vary on exact dates.
+Generally, you can expect programs to follow the time frames below but you'll want to check each program's page to verify the deadline.

 |Fall and Full-Year||Late March|